Mary Pierce: Early years

-Pierce started playing tennis at the age ten.
+Pierce started playing tennis at the age of ten.
 Two years after being introduced to tennis, for girls aged 12 and under she was ranked No. 2 in the country.
 In April 1989 at a WTA tournament in Hilton Head, Pierce became the youngest American player (prior to Jennifer Capriati in 1990) to make her debut on the professional tour, aged 14 years and 2 months.
 Due to her physicality and aggressive approach, her ballstriking was compared to that of Capriati, and she quickly gained a reputation for being one of the hardest hitters on the women's circuit.
 Her dad developed an interest in the sport, and became her coach for many years.
 She won her first WTA Tour singles tournament in July 1991 in Palermo by defeating Sandra Cecchini in the final.

 1994–2003

 In July 1993, Pierce successfully filed for a restraining order against her father, who was known to be verbally abusive to his daughter and her opponents, and was banned by the WTA from attending her tournaments.
 Following this split from her father, Pierce was coached by Nick Bollettieri, whose tennis academy she had briefly attended as a teenager in 1988.
 Her brother David was also Pierce's regular coach until 2006.
-German Aguero, founder of Future Tennis Camps, can also be credited with Mary's early success as he took her in for several years and coached her free of charge.
+German Aguero, founder of Future Tennis Camps, can also be credited with Pierce's early success as he took her in for several years and coached her free of charge.

 Pierce reached her first Grand Slam singles final at the 1994 French Open.
 She conceded just ten games en route to the final, which included a 6–2, 6–2 defeat of world No. 1, Steffi Graf, in the semifinals.
 In the final, however, Pierce lost to Arantxa Sánchez Vicario in straight sets.

 The following year, Pierce won her first Grand Slam title for France by defeating Sánchez Vicario in straight sets in the final of the 1995 Australian Open and lost just 30 games in the whole tournament in becoming the first Canadian-born tennis player to win a singles Grand Slam.
 She reached her career-high singles ranking of world No. 3 that year.
 Pierce also won the Japan Open, defeating Sánchez Vicario in the final.